rbespin/PROGRAMMING_PRACTICE/PRIMITIVE_TYPES/README.md

 # Primitive Types

+# TODO
+1. Time complexities for each problem

 We can combine shifting and masking to count the number of bits in a number.
 Most implementations of C++ use 32 or 64 bits for int, Java always uses 32.
 ```cpp